 Steps for the Christmas Tree Savory Pie Recipe with speck, cherry tomatoes, and green olives

 Let it cool on the kitchen counter for a few minutes before serving the Christmas Tree Savory Pie with speck and yellow and red cherry tomatoes to our friends, guests, or family.
-You can store the leftover savory pie in a cake holder with a lid for a couple of days.
-Or place it in the refrigerator and heat it later in a small oven or microwave before serving it again at the table.
+You can store the leftover savory pie for a couple of days in a cake holder with a lid.
+Or keep it in the fridge and warm it up in a small oven or microwave before serving it again at the table.

 Tips and variations: